indexmod/indexmod-old/haik-simonyan.md

 ![(Additional images correspondent to the article)]({{ site.url }}/images/{{ page.permalink }}-1.jpg)

-**Costumes by "Proserpine in the realm of the dead" collection by Fyodor Dodonov and Haik Simonyan on the professional forum of employees of the ritual business "Necropol-Tanexpo 2017"**
+**Costumes from "Proserpine in the realm of the dead" collection by Fyodor Dodonov and Haik Simonyan on the professional forum of employees of the ritual business "Necropol-Tanexpo 2017"**

 *Photo: [Evgenii Chesnokov](https://rblogger.ru/2017/10/26/na-vdnh-sobralis-hraniteli-rituala/) / [Russian blogger](https://rblogger.ru/2017/10/26/na-vdnh-sobralis-hraniteli-rituala/)*